ANALYSIS

 Introduction

-The Analysis page is the catalog and launcher for installed analysis views.
+The Analysis page is the catalog and launcher for installed analysis views and project notebooks.

-It lets you choose which views belong to the active project and launch them in isolated sidecar sessions.
+It lets you choose which AGI pages and notebooks belong to the active project and launch them from one place.

 Page snapshot